Clostridioides difficile: Human pathogen

 Pathogenic C. difficile strains produce multiple toxins.
 The best-characterized are enterotoxin (C. difficile toxin A) and cytotoxin (C. difficile toxin B), both of which may produce diarrhea and inflammation in infected patients (C. difficile colitis), although their relative contributions have been debated.
-The diarrhea may range from a few days of intestinal fluid loss to life-threatening pseudomembranous colitis, which is associated with intense inflammation of the colon and formation of pseudomembranes on the intestinal mucosal surface.
+The diarrhea may range from a few days of intestinal fluid loss to life-threatening pseudomembranous colitis, which is associated with intense colon inflammation and pseudomembrane formation on the intestinal mucosal surface.
+This may progress to toxic megacolon, a severe form of colonic distention that can put a patient at risk for colon perforation, sepsis and shock.
 Toxins A and B are glucosyltransferases that target and inactivate the Rho family of GTPases.
 Toxin B (cytotoxin) induces actin depolymerization by a mechanism correlated with a decrease in the ADP-ribosylation of the low molecular mass GTP-binding Rho proteins.
-There is also a binary toxin (AB toxin), but its role in disease is not fully understood.
+A binary toxin (AB toxin), but its role in disease is not fully understood.

 Additional virulence factors include an adhesion factor that mediates the binding to human colonic cells and a hyaluronidase.
 The bacterium also produces the chemical para-cresol, which inhibits the growth of other microbes in its vicinity and allows it to outcompete normal human gut flora.

+Antibiotic resistance

-Antibiotic treatment of C. diff infections may be difficult, due both to antibiotic resistance and physiological factors of the bacterium (spore formation, protective effects of the pseudomembrane).
-The emergence of a new, highly toxic strain of C. difficile, resistant to fluoroquinolone antibiotics, such as ciprofloxacin and levofloxacin, said to be causing geographically dispersed outbreaks in North America, was reported in 2005.
-The U.S. Centers for Disease Control in Atlanta warned of the emergence of an epidemic strain with increased virulence, antibiotic resistance, or both.
-Resistance to other antibiotics such as metronidazole, the first choice of antimicrobial drug when treating CDI, has been observed in up to 12% of clinical isolates, so as treatment with various antibiotics continues, more diverse and stronger resistances will continue to evolve in C. difficile populations, further complicating attempts at effective treatment.
+Antibiotic treatment of C. difficile infections may be difficult, due both to antibiotic resistance and physiological factors of the bacterium (spore formation, protective effects of the pseudomembrane).
+A highly toxic strain of C. difficile, resistant to fluoroquinolone antibiotics, such as ciprofloxacin and levofloxacin, said to be causing geographically dispersed outbreaks in North America, was reported in 2005.
+In 2005 the US Centers for Disease Control in Atlanta warned of an epidemic strain with increased virulence, antibiotic resistance, or both.
+In 2018, resistance to other antibiotics such as metronidazole, the first choice of antimicrobial drug when treating CDI, was observed in up to 12% of clinical isolates.
+While treatment with various antibiotics continues, more diverse and stronger resistance will continue in C. difficile populations.

+Clostridioides difficile spores resist many disinfectants, including high concentrations of bleach.

+A recent study published by researchers in Nature Communications found that a chain mail-like armor, called "The S-layer" may be responsible for C. difficile's apparent immunity to antibiotic treatments, human saliva, as well as an enzyme human host cells normally use to fight viruses.

+The study also found that removing a region of the S-layer called D2 made C. diff cells susceptible to lysozyme, an enzyme typically found in saliva that tears open microbes' exteriors.
+Without the protection layer, the bacteria would also be vulnerable to the means of attacking the virus mentioned above.